shivam-tripathi/shivam-tripathi.github.io/_posts/2016-05-16-vocabulary.md

 ![Image not loaded because I messed up the URL]({{ site.baseurl }}/images/vocabulary/vocab.png "English words")

+100 words challenge.
 This post collects all the new (and old) words I happen to learn (or recall) each day.
 The words may have multiple meanings, out of which I am usually covering only one (at a time); usually in the context the word came up.
 I would have loved to add phonetic representation (or audio clips), but at the moment it isn't possible.
-The sentences in the block quotes are more than often my own device, and hence may sound silly at times.
 Cheers.

 ****

 ## Day one

-1 **virtuoso**
+1) **virtuoso**

 _Definition_ : A person with masterly ability, technique or personal style (Noun)